eito-fis/compression/_posts/2015-01-01-arithmetic.markdown

 ![ac model]({{"/assets/images/AC/model.png" | prepend: site.baseurl }}){: style="width:70%;"}

 Once we have a model we can start on the algorithm.
-The first step is to utilize our model to map each symbol to a range to a proportion of the number line from 0 to 1.
+The first step is to utilize our model to map each symbol to a proportion of the number line from 0 to 1.
 How we do this mapping is arbitrary, as long as the range that the symbol occupies on the number line is equal to its probability under our model.
 However, the simplest mapping is simply starting from your largest probability and filling in the number line from the left.

 ![ac line]({{"/assets/images/AC/line.png" | prepend: site.baseurl }}){: style="width:90%;"}